Background pattern

 • you have heart problems (heart failure)

-Use of Aminoven 15% with other medications
+Using Aminoven 15% with other medicines

-Inform your doctor or pharmacist if you are using or have recently used other medications, including those purchased without a prescription.
+Tell your doctor or pharmacist if you are using or have recently used other medicines, including those obtained without a prescription.

 Pregnancy and breastfeeding

-Driving and operating machinery
+Driving and using machines

 3. How to use Aminoven 15%

-Consult your doctor or pharmacist if you have any doubts.
+Ask your doctor or pharmacist if you have any doubts.

 The amount and speed at which the infusion is administered will depend on your needs.

-Your doctor will decide what is the correct dose that should be administered to you.
+Your doctor will decide what the correct dose is that should be administered to you.

 You may be monitored during your treatment.